meysam1717/notelly/README.md

-# Notelly - A Note-Taking Application
+# Notelly - A Telegram Mini App Note-Taking Application

 Notelly is a note-taking application built using Laravel and Livewire.
 It allows users to organize their notes into folders, with each folder containing multiple notes.
 Each note can have a title, description, and a checklist of items.